3 Different Types of Insects That Eat Wood

 Mud tubes link these nests to food sources, including trees, fence posts, and house structural materials.

-Subterranean termites caused most termite damage in this nation, which you can see in every state except Alaska.
+Subterranean termites caused most of the termite damage in this nation, which can be seen in every state except Alaska.

 2. Drywood Termites